 Since the 1970's I have been a pen enthusiast.
 My main passion is primarily with fountain pens.
 I always find myself drawn to my Waterman pens.

 Why the pull to a Waterman pen?
-It's how the Waterman nib glides across the paper.
-It is the balanced weight and size of the pen body.
-There is a feel of high quaity to the pens.
+I always liked the way Waterman nibs glided across the paper.
+The pens had a balanced weight and size of the pen body was a good fit for my hand.
+Also, the pens had the feel of quality.

-A number of years ago, when I was planning a trip to France I arranged a visit of the Waterman factory in Saint Herblain, located just outside of the city of Nantes.
+In the 1980s, as part of a trip of France, I arranged a visit of the Waterman factory in Saint Herblain, located just outside of the city of Nantes.
 I was luck to have the visit agreed to as at the time Waterman did not give tours to individuals.
+We were staying with friends just outside Nantes.
+I asked Chantelle to call the factory and confirm my visit, which she did, and I think they thought she was a member of my staff, the Glenn Marcus Corporation!
+We had quite the reception.
+They kept asking where was the rest of the group!

 The walk through started in the stamping section.
 Here large bands of brass are fed into machines that stamp out small circles.
 The circles of brass are then shaped into the pen parts by compressing the metal into various moulds.
 The process which compresses the brass gives the metal its strength.
 The stamping machines are set to produce each specific pen part.